bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 permalink: /about
 ---

-**"The ability to ask questions is the greatest resource in learning the truth." - Carl Jung.**

 **I humbly ask: WHY DO WE HAVE THE WORLD?**

 (For that matter: Why does the notion of Why exist?)